Gearhead090/AVALANCHE-M3/README.md

 This is a contract to mint,transfer and burn the token from a MetaMask walllet.

 ## Description
 This is a Solidity smart contract for creating a custom ERC20 token on the Ethereum blockchain.
-The token is called "Clement" and has the symbol "Clem".
+The token is called "Clement" and has the symbol "CLEM".
 The contract allows the owner to mint new tokens and assign them to a specific address, transfer tokens between addresses, and burn tokens.
 The contract uses the OpenZeppelin ERC20 implementation for security.
 ## Requirements
 To use this contract, you will need:
 1)An Ethereum wallet (such as MetaMask) to interact with the contract